mph-/lcapy/doc/expressions.rst

    >>> defs
    {K: 3, alpha: 2}

-Here `defs` is dictionary of the parameter definitions.
+Here `defs` is a dictionary of the parameter definitions.

 The original expression can be obtained by substituting the parameter definitions into the parameterized expression: